fergald/acroyoga/tokyo.md

 please send me a chat
 or email **acro AT fergaldaly.com** .

+## Language

+All of the teachers listed below can work in English and Japanese.

 ## Regular Classes/Jams

 Tokyo has a few regular classes and jams.